 AMD – a new player or an old fish on steroids?

 Till now, AMD was seen as a budget-friendly solution for basic-use PCs.
 Though the manufacturer produced some high end processors too, they were deemed as incapable of competing with the performance of their Intel counterparts.
 AMD only occupied around 10% of market share until 2018, while Intel the remaining.
 Despite being extremely popular in low-end computers, AMD could not make the cut and continued accruing debts over the years.
 The organization was on the verge to get wiped up during 2007 and the year following thereafter.
+To cut short, AMD was nowhere on the chart until AMD next gen processors were rolled out.

 Source - statista